New England tree frog

-The New England tree frog or glandular tree frog (Ranoidea subglandulosa) is a species of frog in the subfamily Pelodryadinae, endemic to Australia.
+The New England tree frog or glandular tree frog (Dryopsophus subglandulosus) is a species of frog in the subfamily Pelodryadinae, endemic to Australia.
 Its natural habitats are temperate forests, subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, temperate shrubland, rivers, and pastureland.

 It is threatened by habitat loss.

 Description

 The male New England tree frog reaches a snout-to-vent length of 40 mm while the females reach 50 mm.
 The upper parts are green or greenish-brown often flecked with black.
 A white line runs along the upper lip and a straw-coloured line runs from the snout, through the eyes and tympani to the groin.
 The lower parts of the sides and the back of the thighs are bright orange-red.
 There are enlarged pads on the digits enabling the frog to climb.
 This frog is very similar in appearance to the Blue Mountains tree frog but as their ranges do not overlap, there is little chance of confusion.
 The skin is smooth whereas in the closely related and similar-looking Davies' tree frog the skin usually has small raised bumps.